fuzziqersoftware/sharedstructures/README.md

 # sharedstructures

-sharedstructures is a library for storing data structures in automatically-created, dynamically-sized shared memory objects.
+sharedstructures is a C+ and Python 2/3 library for storing data structures in automatically-created, dynamically-sized shared memory objects.
 This library can be used to share complex data between processes in a performant way.
 Currently hash tables and prefix trees are implemented.

 ## Building

 - Build and install phosg (https://github.com/fuzziqersoftware/phosg)
 - Build the C++ and Python libraries and test them by running `make`.
-If you don't have Python headers installed, you can build the C++ libraries only by running `make cpp_only`.
+You can build specific libraries by running `make cpp_only`, `make py_only`, or `make py3_only`.
-- If you're running on Mac OS X, run `make osx_cpp32_test osx_py32_test` to run the tests in 32-bit mode.
 - Run `sudo make install`.

 If it doesn't work on your system, let me know.
 I've built and tested it on Mac OS X 10.11 and Ubuntu 16.04.